geex-framework/vscode-geex-schematics/TROUBLESHOOTING.md

-# Angular Schematics - Troubleshooting
+# Geex Angular Schematics - Troubleshooting

 Here is a list of common issues.